 Uhgggggggg, this is the normal human reaction at discovering a dead mouse or bird left for them on their doorsteps or brought to them by their sweet kitty.

 Actually our reaction should be "Thank you very much" and to give plenty of strokes.
 Why?
 Well in our cats eyes we are part of their family and if they feel that a member of their family is not able to catch it’s own prey then they will try to provide some.

 This is why neutered female cats are often the main culprits of this behaviour, as they do not have kittens of their own and their instincts dictate to them that they need to bring us some food.
 It’s very sweet really; it’s just a shame that we do not appreciate a good gooey mouse as much as our feline friends do.

-Unfortunately not much, but we may be able to reduce their efficiency at killing and reduce their cat hunting opportunities.
+We can do somethings which will reduce their efficiency at killing and reduce their cat hunting opportunities.

 You can also try to reduce the instinct outside by playing games with your cat EVERY DAY that mimics hunting.